fuad-bassam/reading-notes/day7/interface.md

 -----

-## We use this power of code in abstract class and there is much similarity between both but also it bot the same
+## We use this power of code in abstract class and there is much similarity between both but also it not the same

 **Abstract Class**|**Interface**
 -----|-------
-can implement some of member|cant implement any thing have access modifiers|it is allwse public can inhert from any thing|can inhert from just interface can inhert from and for one thing|can inhert many interface in the same class
+can implement some of members |cant implement anything have access modifiers|it is always public can inherit from anything |can inherit from just interface can inherit from and for one thing|can inherit many interfaces in the same class